Oldest known wild bird spotted in the Pacific

 Albatrosses are ‘near-threatened’

 The population of the Laysan albatross falls in the category of “near-threatened.”
-They’re no longer hunted as they were in the early 1900s.
+To be sure, they’re no longer hunted as they were in the early 1900s.
 But their numbers haven’t yet recovered.

 By August 2018, the U.S. had remediated the lead problem and declared Midway Atoll lead-free.